 - Adjustable height

 - Included resistance bands offer a broader range of possibilities

 Though the HOMCOM Power Tower comes with a set of tools, they are quite simple, so you may want to use your own toolkit as it’ll be faster to get up and running.
 Aside from this, we love the sturdy frame, the reasonable price point, and the resistance bands that come with this model.
 The makers of this power tower truly thought of everything when creating this powerful and multifunctional machine, suitable for all fitness levels.

 Refer to the workouts in the previous section, or create your own using some of the exercises we’ve listed.
 When selecting your power tower, consider the maximum weight and adjustability to ensure a safe exercise session every time.

 The HOMCOM model is excellent for anyone wanting to work their upper body with a bit of an extra twist – those resistance bands give you that bit of extra versatility.
-However, the power tower by Hardcastle is suited for someone wishing to try a power tower but on a limited budget.
+However, the power tower by JX Fitness is suited for someone wishing to try a power tower but on a limited budget.

 Though seemingly simple, a power tower manages to use your body weight to create challenging yet effective core and upper body workouts.

 Power towers are also affordable, suitable for all levels of fitness, and just what you need to get excited about exercising at home.
 It’ll make a great addition to your home gym so why treat yourself to one?